10 Best HVAC Companies in Highland Springs, VA

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Keeping your indoor evaporator coil, grills, ductwork, and condenser fan blades clean helps your system function optimally and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.
+Cleaning your indoor evaporator coil, condenser fan blades, grills, and ductwork regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.

 • Change filters regularly.
 Air flows through your HVAC system most effectively when you replace or clean the filters every 30–90 days.
 Also avoid letting debris pile up on the outdoor parts of your HVAC.